avni-salhotra/domain-health-checker/README.md

 ⚙️ Uninstall / Reconfigure

 Just re-run install.sh and choose u to uninstall the scheduled job.
 You can also reschedule anytime.

+💬 Troubleshooting

+If something doesn’t work:
+	•	✅ Make sure you’re running from inside the project folder
+	•	✅ Run the script using: python3 domain_checker.py --from-csv
+	•	✅ If something looks off, re-clone the repo clean and re-run setup

 For fun here is a rap song!!